area9innovation/flow9/doc/windows.markdown

 to install the Visual Studio runtime needed for our flow bytecode runner.

-# Install Python 3.* and Java 11 or later in a 64-bit version
+# Install Python 3.6.2 or later and Java 11 or later in a 64-bit version

 This is required to run the flowc compiler.